sthsuyash/Katha-Adda/README.md

 ## Description

 Katha Sansar is a Book Selling E-commerce Platform.
 The platform allows users to browse and purchase books, manage their shopping cart, and track their orders.
 This project uses Next.js and Tailwind/Chakra UI for the frontend, and NestJS for the backend.
-The data is be stored in Postgres database using Prism ORM.
+The data is be stored in Postgres database using Prisma ORM.

 REST APIs are implemented to handle the CRUD operations for books, shopping cart management, checkout process, and order tracking.